nachochips/nachochips.github.io/_posts/2023-8-14-Pix2Pix_Class_Week2_Homework.md

 * Color Correction and Manipulation: LAB is often used for color correction and image manipulation because it separates color and lightness information.

-Although I wanted to include the rgb2lab and lab2rgb code in the above code, it kept occurring errors.
+Although I wanted to include the rgb2lab and lab2rgb codes in the above code, it kept occurring errors.
-So, I tried to make a practice code seperately as below.
+So, I tried to make a practice code separately as below.

 ```python
 import numpy as np